 For instance, if you have a headache and you find acetaminophen tablets that are a year past their expiration date, it's safe to take them.
 They will most likely help, but they may be less effective than normal.

 Which Medications Should NOT be Taken Past Their Expiration Date

 For the most part, medicine will remain safe to consume past its expiration date, however, there are some exceptions.

-Further Safety Precautions
+Further Medication Safety Precautions

-If you remain in any doubt as to whether your medicine is safe to consume, avoid doing so and check with a pharmacist.
+That said, it is still vital that you stick to the recommended dosage for any medicine.
+Don't try to compensate for this loss of effectiveness by exceeding the recommended dosage.
+If in doubt as to whether your medicine is safe to consume, avoid doing so and check with a pharmacist.

 If you want to stock up on band-aids, rubber gloves or other items that tend to become brittle or lose their adhesive with age, consider vacuum sealing for longer storage.

 Also, honey lasts for an extremely long time in storage, and is an effective treatment for many conditions.
 See “Honey as Medicine – Prevent Infection, Kill Bacteria, Promote Healing” for more information.